 Once your soil is ready, you can start planting!
 Some plants, like tomatoes, get planted individually with plenty of space between plants.
 Other plants, like corn, get planted in rows.
 And then squash, cucumbers, and melons get planted in hills.

-When transplanting tomato or tomatillo plants, it is a good idea to gently pull off a few stems from the bottom of the plant.
-Then plant the tomatoes deep so that the bottom of the main stem (where you removed the stems) is buried in the ground.
+When transplanting tomato or tomatillo plants, it is a good idea to plant them much deeper than other seedlings.
+The bottom of the main stem (which includes some leaves) should be buried in the ground.
 This will give the tomato plants a head start as roots will grow off the main stem.